sinch/docs/docs/sms/sms-guide.md

 ---
 title: SMS Rest Guide
 excerpt: >-
-  The most feature rich API that Sinch offers is the SMS REST API.
-Send single messages, schedule batch send-outs, use message templates and more.
+  The easiest and most feature-rich API we offer.
+It allows for single messages, scheduled batch sending, message templates and more.
 ---
 ### Using the REST API